 The melody appears to be borrowed from part of the opening section of German composer Paul Hindemith's 1936 "Sonata For Flute And Piano."

-The track was originally recorded with the intention of being included on Kraftwerk's Techno Pop album.
-However the project was never completed and the song was released as a single.
-The following year after being included on the soundtrack to the film Breakdance, the track was re-released this time reaching #23 in the UK.
+The track was originally recorded for a Kraftwerk album called Techno Pop, which was re-titled Electric Café and released in 1983.
+"Tour De France" was left off the tracklist but released as a single.
+The following year, after being included on the soundtrack to the film Breakin', the song was re-released, this time reaching #23 in the UK.

 Ex-Kraftwerk member Karl Bartos claimed Florian Schneider and Ralf Hutter's obsession with cycling was one of the factors that prompted him to quit the band.